Conference

 • you should not score an abstract from your team

-Whilst we will be stripping the abstracts of identifiable information provided as part of the survey we won’t be able to remove that from the abstracts themselves (particularly where people refer to their team/organisation/project or R packages).
-Therefore we also ask scorers to:
+Whilst we stripped the abstracts of identifiable information provided as part of the survey we weren’t able to remove that from the abstracts themselves (particularly where people refer to their team/organisation/project or R packages).
+Therefore we also asked scorers to:

 • please consider the extent of bias you have if you recognise the abstract content

-We hope to have enough volunteers to get a wide range of opinions for the scoring, to allow many declarations of interest and also to be flexible where people find their work commitments mean they can no longer contribute to the scoring.
+We found that having at least 3 scorers for each group (totalling 6) gave us enough volunteers to get a wide range of opinions for the scoring, allowed for many declarations of interest and was flexible where people found their work commitments meant they can no longer contribute to the scoring.

-We hope to have the scoring done within 2 weeks from sending the abstracts.
+We intended to have the scoring done within 2 weeks from sending the abstracts.

 Public sharing of recordings and presentations